DeuxHuitHuit/288-toolkit/packages/animations/README.md

 #### `start`

 A wrapper around `registerTransition` that initializes the architect.
 This function MUST be called at component initialization.
-It accepts the same arguments and returns the `$transitioning` store for the registered transition.
+It accepts the same arguments and returns the `transitioning` reactive object for the registered transition.

 #### `registerAnimation`